Mental Health Seminars

 The Mental Health Seminar series offers students, graduate students, post-doctoral fellows, faculty, and staff insight into the research and practice of mental health.
 They create a space for learning, reflection and discussion.
 The overall goal of the seminars is to empower campus community members to help influence the culture of mental health and well-being.

-Catalogue of Seminars
+Video Catalogue of Previous Seminars

 Individual seminar links go to the video recording of that seminar.